Wednesday, June 30, 2010

 Here are my determining factors when deciding between regular vs. organic:

 1) Not a huge cost difference.
-I don’t mind to pay a little extra (say less than $1), but I cannot afford to pay too much more than usual.
+I don’t mind to pay a little extra (say less than $1), but I cannot afford to pay too much more than usual.2) Organic produce seems more authentic.
+These are crops you know are directly from the earth, so the less tampered with, the better.

 3) It could just be my imagination, but organic fruits (at least the bananas and strawberries I’ve tried) seem to have MUCH more flavor.